cynic-net/dent/DEVEL.md

 `dent` Testing and Development
 ==============================

-`Test` starts by sourcing `activate`, which builds a virtualenv using the first `python3` or `python` found in the path.
-If you wish to test under a different version of Python, you can create an appropriate virtualenv manually before you start testing, e.g.:
+`Test` starts by sourcing `pactivate`, which builds a virtualenv using the first `python3` or `python` found in the path.
+If you wish to test under a different version of Python, you can symlink `.python` to it before you start testing, e.g.:

     rm -rf .build/virtualenv/
-    . ./activate --python=$(pythonz locate 3.7.3)
+    ln -s $(pythonz locate 3.7.17) .python
+    ./Test

 `Test` needs to send commands to the Docker daemon using the `docker` command.
 If it can do this with just plain `docker` command it will